christophe-cerin/Ecoindex-Revisited/README.md

 $ python3 test_ecoindex.py http://www.google.fr
 http://www.google.fr ; 80 ; 12 ; 19160 ; 90.97 ; 1.18 ; 1.77
 ```
 - random_projection.py implements a random projection method for the EcoIndex.
 The EcoIndex is given by the rank of the bin receiving the projection.
-The code generates random samples, and we compute the historical EcoIndex, the new EcoIndex, and then the difference between the two.
+The code generates random samples, and we compute the historical EcoIndex, the new EcoIndex, and then the difference between the two;
 ```
 $ python3 random_projection.py
 Plane-norms:  [[ 0.2251249   0.14437926  0.3455753 ]